ludocode/onramp/docs/virtual-machine.md

 TODO: The above will likely change soon; system calls will be more like function calls, requiring a return address and not preserving registers.
 The `sys` instruction might be removed as well, instead being replaced by a function call table passed in the process info table.
 This will require changes to a few bytecode programs and to the libc.
 These changes are necessary to simplify the Onramp OS.

-### System Call Quick Reference
+### System Call Quick Reference Table

-This is a quick reference table.
 All system calls return a word that contains either an error code, a return value, or 0 indicating success without a value.
 If a return value is listed as "none" in the below table, the system call returns 0 on success.

 Misc: